pi-47-united-fox/e-commerce/server/app.doc.md

-# E-COMMERCE CMS DASHBOARD
+# E-COMMERCE

-e-commerce App is an application dasboard for manage item admin side.
+e-commerce App is an application for customer add products to cart.
 This app has :

 - RESTful endpoint for asset's CRUD operation
 - JSON formatted response